Description

 Using this definition on our asset we see for example:

-• The risk / return profile (Sharpe) over 5 years of ProShares UltraPro QQQ is 0.34, which is smaller, thus worse compared to the benchmark SPY (0.52) in the same period.
+• The ratio of return and volatility (Sharpe) over 5 years of ProShares UltraPro QQQ is 0.41, which is lower, thus worse compared to the benchmark SPY (0.6) in the same period.

 Sortino: